 Once you are enrolled in a payment agreement, you can use the online system provided by DTF to check your balance, make payments, and review the terms of the agreement.

 If your financial situation makes it impossible for you to make monthly payments toward your back taxes, you can request hardship status from the state for one year.
 You will need to complete initial documentation about your income, expenses, and assets to determine whether your back taxes causes a true hardship.
 Each year, you will need to resubmit your financial information to maintain this uncollectible status.

 Although you will not be subject to collection actions during this time, the interest and penalties on your outstanding balance will continue to accrue.
 In addition, a tax lien may be filed.
 Although your property will not be seized as long as you submit updated information as required, the lien can make it difficult for you to qualify for other loans.
 For this reason, hardship status should generally be avoided except for those who are retired or disabled and do not have a projected income increase.

 Some New York taxpayers may qualify for penalty abatement.
-This program could reduce your past-due tax balance, allowing you to access an affordable payment plan for the remaining debt.
+This program could reduce your past-due tax balance, allowing you to access an affordable payment plan for the remaining back taxes.
 In order to have the penalty waived, you need to show that the offense was not related to willful neglect but resulted from a reasonable cause.